The Most Sensual Georgia O'Keeffe Flowers in Paintings

 Judy Chicago celebrated O’Keeffe in her work The Diner Party, where she gave her a place setting with the vaginal ceramic ‘portrait’.
 However, this appropriation of her art by feminists enraged O’Keeffe, who insisted that she is not a feminist, and that she is not a woman painter, but just a painter.
 Regardless of her protests, her art offered to women artists a model of self-empowerment and female independence that inspired many of them.

-What O’Keeffe Said – Flowers as Her Flowers
+What Georgia O’Keeffe Said – Flowers as Her Flowers

-In her contribution to the exhibition catalogue for the show An American Place (1944), she elaborated further on her interest in flowers as a painterly subject, but also on different interpretations of her work, with which she mostly disagreed:
+In her contribution to the exhibition catalogue for the show An American Place (1944), Georgia O’Keeffe elaborated further on her interest in flowers as a painterly subject, but also on different interpretations of her work, with which she mostly disagreed:

-As she explained, flowers were ‘her flowers’, onto which others pinned their understandings that had nothing to do with her own.
+As Georgia O’Keeffe explained, flowers were ‘her flowers’, onto which others pinned their understandings that had nothing to do with her own.

 An Unrelenting Fascination with Georgia O’Keeffe Flowers

-Although intertwined in different theoretical readings, what definitely remains the truth is the remarkable beauty and aesthetic perfection of O’Keeffe’s flowers.
+Although intertwined in different theoretical readings, what definitely remains the truth is the remarkable beauty and aesthetic perfection of Georgia O’Keeffe flowers.
 Perhaps exactly because of these qualities, they do not cease to impress and to invite different interpretations.
 Although the artist died in 1986 at the age of 98, she remains an active participant in the global art market, with her works selling for astronomic amounts.
-Such is the case with the auction at Sotheby’s in New York in 2014, where one of her floral paintings sold for $44.4 million, breaking a record for an artwork made by a female artist.
+Such is the case with the auction at Sotheby’s in New York in 2014, where one of Georgia O’Keeffe flower paintings sold for $44.4 million, breaking a record for an artwork made by a female artist.

 Although Will Gompertz, a BBC Arts Editor, may question the gender-bias at auctions when it comes to prices female artists fetch, and the decision by O’Keeffe’s Museum to sell this work, it is a significant step forward in establishing O’Keeffe as an important figure on the international art scene.
 It puts her, as Elizabeth Goldberg, Sotheby’s head of American painting explains, in “the top tier of 20th Century artists on the market internationally, where it has always belonged”, and her flower paintings among the most recognizable images in both popular culture and art history.